RikuAvelar/trackmaster/README.md

 trackmaster
 ===========

+See the latest version in action at http://trackmaster.horizonforge.com

 Trackmaster is a series of RPG Tracking tools.
 It initially started out as just a way to pass a D&D game I could not participate in, but ended up including a few more useful tools.

 Trackmaster is built with Angular, using yeoman and generator-angular.